FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/README.md

 * **Overview:** A manual introducing CMM.
 It is written for everybody interested in CMM.
 * **Application Operator's Guide:** A manual for application operators describing how CMM supports them in monitoring their services and virtual machines in OpenStack.
-* **OpenStack Operator's Guide:** A manual for OpenStack operators describing how to prepare their OpenStack platform for CMM.
-The manual also describes how the operators use CMM for monitoring their OpenStack services.
-* **Monitoring Service Operator's Guide:** A manual for system operators describing how to install, operate, and maintain CMM in single mode.
-The manual also describes how the operators use CMM for monitoring their environment.
+* **System Operator's Guide:** A manual for system operators describing how to install, operate, and maintain CMM.
+The manual also describes how to prepare the OpenStack platform for CMM and how to actually use the monitoring functions.
-* **Cluster Management Guide:** A manual for operators describing how to install, operate, and maintain CMM in cluster mode.

 Released versions of these guides are published to http://rapidonboarding.fcip.global.fujitsu.com/ui/en/products/fujitsu-cloud-monitoring-manager/documentation/.

 ## Overview of Branches ##

-The master branch provides the documentation sources for the Beta Release of CMM 1.3.
+The master branch provides the documentation sources for CMM 2.0 which is currently in development.

 ## License ##